 - Longer waiting times for college students to pick up their package.

 - Hours wasted on handling packages.

 - Increased likelihood that items are lost, misplaced, damaged, or stolen

 How Tech-Enabled Lockers for Colleges Benefit Campuses

 Parcel Pending saw this growing problem for both students and university staff and decided to do something about it.
 This is why they created tech-enabled lockers.
 These smart lockers are the natural solution to the package problem since they optimize the campus mailroom or student mail services center.
 For staff, it saves them hundreds of hours of possessing time, thus reducing stress.
-For students, tech-enabled lockers streamline the pickup process and remove the worry that the package might be lost, damaged, or stolen.
+For students, tech-enabled college lockers streamline the pickup process and remove the worry that the package might be lost, damaged, or stolen.

 Benefits of Parcel Pending lockers include student housing amenities like:

 - Instant delivery notifications – Students are notified of their deliveries through their smart phone.
 The students are notified via text or email when and where a package has been delivered.
 As a result, there is no reason for fruitless trips to the mailroom or student center in order to see whether an item has been delivered.